-By pressing the switch forward and releasing, the sunroof will fully close from any position and stop at the end of travel automatically.
-This is called Express Close.
-During Express Close, any activation of the sunroof switch will stop the sunroof.
+Press the switch forward and release, and the sunroof will close automatically from any position.
+The sunroof will close fully, and stop automatically.
+This is called Express Close During Express Close operation, any movement of the switch will stop the sunroof.